Pherakki/BlenderToolsForGFS/README.md

 ## Plugin Usage
 BlenderToolsForGFS makes a few idiomatic choices, such as, but not limited to:
-- UV maps must be named UV0 through to UV7, in order to preserve texture coordinate animations.
+- UV maps must be named UV0 through to UV6, in order to preserve texture coordinate animations.
-- Imported meshes can be parented under other meshes to represent the fact that they share a node transform.
 - Cameras and Lights are attached to bones using `ChildOf` constraints.
 - Blend Animations must be split into two Actions - one for Translations and Rotations, and one for Scales.